cspace-deployment/illumination/README.md

 ## Deploying an update on the RTL server (either Production or Development)

 * On RTL servers  the "home directory" for Blacklight is ```~/projects```.
-* The Passenger configuration points to a fixed directory which is symlinked to the deployment directory.
+* The Passenger / Apache configuration points to a fixed directory which is symlinked to the deployment directory.
 * The dialog below assumes you are deploying the 'pahma' Portal.
 * You'll need to have the version number you wish to deploy (e.g. "1.1.0" is shown in the example below) before you start.
-You can check the tags in the repo (e.g. ```git tag```) to find what versions are available.
+* You can check the tags in the repo (e.g. ```git tag```) to find what versions are available.

 ```
 $ ssh blacklight-prod.ets.berkeley.edu

 jblowe@blacklight-prod:~$ sudo su - blacklight

-# the rails apps and their various versions are all deployed in the projects directory
+# the rails apps and their various versions are all deployed in the ~/projects directory

 # first, get the latest code
-cd illumination ; git pull -v
+cd ~/projects/illumination ; git pull -v
 cd ~/projects/django_example_config ; git pull -v

-# deploy the desired version of the Blacklight RoR app in a new directory
+# deploy the desired version of the Blacklight RoR app in a new directory (we've been
-./illumination/install.sh pahma s20180505 ~/projects/django_example_config/pahma/config/pahmapublicparms.csv 1.1.0
+# using directory names of the form sYYYYMMDD; but do as you like!)
-cd ~/projects/s20180505/
+./illumination/install.sh pahma s20181015 ~/projects/django_example_config/pahma/config/pahmapublicparms.csv 1.2.0 development &

 # remake the two symlinks...(prod only. you can skip this on dev)
 # link the log dir to the "permanent" log dir